-In September 2001, the Board of Directors authorized the repurchase of up to 1,300,000 shares of the Company's common stock .
-At the discretion of management, the repurchase program can be implemented through open market or privately negotiated transactions at prevailing prices.
+In October 2002, the Board of Directors authorized a follow-on repurchase program for up to 1,100,000 shares of the Company's common stock.
+At the discretion of management, the repurchase program can be implemented through open market or privately negotiated transactions at prices at or below prevailing prices.
 The Company will determine the time and extent of repurchases based on its evaluation of market conditions and other factors.

-In November 2001, the Company repurchased 76,000 shares of common stock at \$1.00 per share from Paulson Investment Company, Inc. (PIC) a company which Chester L. F. Paulson, a member of Charles & Colvard's Board of Directors, is a controlling Shareholder.
-This was the Company's only share repurchase in 2001.
+There were no shares repurchased between the adoption of the follow-on program and December 31, 2002.
+In 2003, up to and including March 19, 2003, the Company repurchased 80,300 shares under this program at an average purchase price of \$4.82 per share.
+Of these shares 50,000 were purchased from Paulson Investment Company, an affiliate of Chester L. F. Paulson, a director of the Company at \$4.80 per share.